SeanMott/PPC/PPC/includes/PPC/Stage1/README.md

 .endobj lbl_8002DE68
 ```
 .byte 0x1E, 0xB4, 0x0F, 0x48, 0x28, 0x0F, 0x3B, 0x1F is going to be treated as a array.
 We mark the commas so we parse it as such later

+The .obj denotes the start of the object and .endobj denotes the end.
+We define theses now alongside the other func keywords.
+So we can sort the tokens into groups.
+Once grouped we can throw them into threads to speed up the trans pipeline.

 ## Subpass 2: Keywords and fine typing